mountain65/Gebaar/README.md

 ## Introduction
 This viewer works with all the Gebaren DVDs you bought at the [Gebarencentrum webshop](https://www.gebarencentrum.nl/winkel/gebaren-dvd-roms/).

+## Build
+If you have MonoDevelop or Xamarin Studio, open the solution file and build.
+Otherwise download the  executable.

 ## Installation
 Copy the contents of your DVD to your disk.
 Than copy the Gebaar.exe to the directory where you copied the DVD to.
 This should be a directory with a file called "begrip_ok.ini" in it.